 B) Nagarjuna sagar by polls

 Nagarjuna Sagar is a constituency which borders Andhra Pradesh and is part of Nalgonda district.
 It is separated from AP by the Krishna river.
-The TRS won this seat in 2018 but after the passing away of the MLA Nonnula Narasimhaiah on December 4th, it is obvious there will be a by election here soon.
+The TRS won this seat in 2018 but after the passing away of the MLA Nonnula Narasimaiah on December 4th, a byelection is expected to happen soon.
+The EC notification could come out any day.

-But there is also considerable opposition to Jana Reddy here especially among BCs which is why in 2018,tdp votes did not get transferred to the INC despite an alliance.
+But there is also considerable opposition to Jana Reddy here especially among BCs which is why in 2018, the TDP votebase(mostly BCs) did not get transferred to the INC despite an alliance.

 This means this constituency is not out of the reach for the INC as long as Jana reddy is part of the party.

-The swing votes are expected to be the STs(mostly lambadas) and BCs.
+The swing votes are expected to be the STs(mostly lambadas) and other BCs like Gouds, Rajakas and Mudirajus.

-And despite the MLA passing away barely a week back, the Congress and TRS have already started poll preparations.
+Barely a week after the MLA passed away, the Congress and TRS both started poll preparations.

 The State government has announced 600 crores worth of construction works related to irrigation projects within the constituency.
 It has also decided to open a government degree college within the constituency.